-The resulting state is shown in figure 3.5.
-In this state, three of the four invariants are true but one fails.
-The failing one has the name BudgetWithinDepartmentBudget.
-This invariant states that the budget of a project must not exceed the budget of the controlling department.
-Obviously, one of the two projects in our example must have a budget higher than the budget of the department.
+Figure 3.4: Main window after creating the objects and inserting the links of the two projects in our example must have a budget higher than the budget of the department.
 The value false finally resulting from an evaluation of an invariant is not very helpful in finding the reason for an illegal system state.
 An Evaluation Browser provides a more detailed view of an expression by showing the results of all sub expressions. (see section 4.5) Double clicking on an invariant will open an Evaluation Browser (see figure 3.6).